SIX x-clear Member Information

 - by the limitation of their investment universe to securities eligible for transactions in repurchase agreements with central banks (to ensure short-term liquidity provision), whereby such an investment universe excludes securities issued by SIX SIS participants and SIX x-clear Members.

-SIX x-clear Ltd: Overview of Contractual Relationship with Members
+SIX x-clear AG: Overview of Contractual Relationship with Members

 (Valid as of July 2020)